Sariaya: Etymology

+History

+The beginning of Sariaya's documented history occurred with the arrival of Augustinian missionary priests in a Tagalog seaside settlement in what is now Barangay Castañas on the shores of Tayabas Bay.
+They discovered a thriving native people and converted the majority of them to Christianity.

+After years of being part of Tayabas, Sariaya became a separate town in 1631 and was transferred northwards to avoid Moro pirates.

+A strong earthquake in 1743 caused the bell tower of the Tumbaga church to collapse.
+As a result, the fragile southwest ridge of Mount Banahaw's crater lake collapsed, destroying the ancient community referred to as "Lumangbayan," or Old Town.
+The surviving settlers relocated further north.
+A more durable combination of materials was used in the construction of the current church.
+These components consist of bricks, adobe blocks, albumin or egg white, stones, and masonry.
+In addition to being a house of worship, the church and its four-story belfry served as a lookout point for the surrounding fields and mountains as well as a citadel or last line of defense for the residents.

+On May 17, 1902, Candelaria was merged with Sariaya by virtue of Act No. 402.
+On September 20, 1907, Candelaria was separated from the municipality to regain its independent status.

 Geography

 Sariaya is an inland municipality in the province of Quezon, located 120 km south of Metro Manila and 10 km from the provincial capital Lucena.
-The municipality is bordered by Tayabas City on north-east side, the city of Lucena on its southeast, the municipality of Candelaria on its west, and the town of San Juan in Batangas on its south-west.
+The municipality is bordered by Tayabas on north-east side, Lucena on its southeast, the municipality of Candelaria on its west, and the town of San Juan in Batangas on its south-west.
 Mount Banahaw flanks it on the north and Tayabas Bay on the south side.
+It has a total land area of 24,530 ha.

 Barangays

+Sariaya is politically subdivided into 43 barangays, as indicated in the matrix below.
+Each barangay consists of puroks and some have sitios.

-Sariaya has a total land area of 24,530 hectares and composed of 43 barangays.
-Six barangays are urban barangays located at the Poblacion, one barangay is classified as sub-urban and six barangays are coastal barangays.
+Currently, six barangays are urban barangays located at the Poblacion, one barangay is classified as sub-urban and six barangays are coastal barangays.

 Hereunder is the list of Barangays in Municipality of Sariaya and its land area: